Peter-Walsh/Web-Calender/README.md

     "date": "2020-04-20"
 }
 ```
-In the case of multiple events, the calender will return a list of events in a JSON format as follows:
+In the case of multiple events, the calendar will return a list of events in a JSON format as follows:
 ```
 [
     {